DylonTan/push_swap/README.md

 # push_swap
-A program that sorts numbers with 2 stacks and a limited set of instructions
+**Core**: A program that sorts numbers with 2 stacks and a limited set of instructions

 **Bonus**: A checker to validate the output of the sorting algorithm